Projects Aged CareMental Health

 Australia

-To meet these objectives we reviewed PHN documentation, analysed routinely collected service utilisation data held by the department, and consulted with representatives of PHNs, professional bodies in the mental health and aged care sectors, health and mental health professionals involved in the initiative, and staff and residents of participating aged care facilities.
+To meet these objectives, we reviewed PHN documentation, analysed routinely collected service utilisation data held by the department, and consulted with representatives of PHNs, professional bodies in the mental health and aged care sectors, health and mental health professionals involved in the initiative, and staff and residents of participating aged care facilities.